Naomi Woolverton

 I also see an importance in sharing that I am a cisgender, white female with European ancestries who was born and raised in Kamloops, BC, and I make an ongoing effort to challenge my Western biases and privileges.

-I aim to always show my humanness as I work to see and understand the child or youth in the room with me.
+I aim to always show my humanity as I work to see and understand the child or youth in the room with me.
 It is important to me that I continue to do my best to be an ally to the Pride community, make an ongoing effort to decolonize my ways of thinking, and continue to learn about other cultures.
 I love learning from my clients and I believe that children and youth have many wonderful things to teach us.

 ā